 States often require individuals and businesses engaged in certain activities to purchase insurance related to their actions.
-For example, motor vehicle owners are required to purchase automobile insurance in every state except for New Hampshire, Virginia, and Mississippi.
-Employers are required to carry workers' compensation insurance in every state.
-Some states, like California, Hawaii, New Jersey,

-New York, and Rhode Island, as well as the territory of Puerto Rico, require employers to purchase some form of disability insurance for their employees.
+For example, motor vehicle owners are required to purchase automobile insurance in every state except for New Hampshire and Virginia.
+Subject to certain conditions, employers are required to carry workers' compensation insurance in every state.
+Some states, like California, Hawaii, New Jersey, New York, and Rhode Island, as well as the territory of Puerto Rico, require employers to purchase some form of disability insurance for their employees.

 The federal government also requires some forms of compulsory insurance.
-The Terrorism Risk Insurance Act and Terrorism Risk Insurance Program Reauthorization Act of 2015 require insurers of commercial property and casualty insurance to make terrorism coverage available under their policies.
-Uniquely, the 2010 Patient Protection and Affordable Care Act mandates every individual to purchase health insurance if they are not covered by a sponsored health or government health plan; however, this requirement may be altered by the new Trump Administration.
+The Terrorism Risk Insurance Act ("TRIA") and Terrorism Risk Insurance Program Reauthorization Act of 2015 require insurers of commercial property and casualty insurance to make terrorism coverage available under their policies.
+TRIA was reauthorised in December 2019.
+Uniquely, the 2010 Patient Protection and Affordable Care Act mandates every individual to purchase health insurance if they are not covered by a sponsored health or government health plan.
+In December 2019, however, the Fifth Circuit Court of Appeals found the individual mandate for health insurance unconstitutional.
+An appeal to the United States Supreme Court was accepted and argument was heard on November 10, 2020.
+A decision is expected in the first half of 2021.
+While the federal tax penalty associated with the individual mandate was repealed, some states have individual coverage mandate penalties.
+California, Massachusetts, New Jersey, Rhode Island, Vermont and the District of Columbia have penalties in effect in 2020.